executors/executors/README.md

 ## `BulkExecutor`

-1. The `BulkExecutor` requirements form the basis of the bulk executor concept taxonomy.
+1. The `BulkExecutor` requirements form the basis of the bulk executor concept.
    This set of requirements specifies operations for creating groups of execution agents in bulk from a single operation.

 2. In Table \ref{bulk_executor_requirements},